6 Types of Masonry Walls and Their Design

 • Weep holes in exterior foundation walls drain water and reduce hydrostatic pressure behind walls.

-Proper foundation design and construction prevents common issues like settlement and cracking in masonry walls.
+Proper foundation design and construction prevents common issues like settlement and cracking .

 Masonry Retaining Walls